Dark-Kernel/hugo-term/content/post/securedlinux.md

 > Yeah, your whole life was a lie :)

 But wait, before you hit the panic button and decide to replace your Linux partition with Windows, there's a plot twist.
-If you're a everyday Linux user, you're still in the safe zone.
+If you're an everyday Linux user, you're still in the safe zone.
 Why?

 Let's rewind to the 1990s when Windows dominated the desktop operating system market with its proprietary MS-DOS.
 Windows maintained this monopoly for years, making Linux a relatively secure option for normal users.
 Confused?
 Allow me to elaborate.